-Cumbia and Vallenato are Afro-Indigenous folk music and dances from Caribbean Colombia that are popular in Mexico and across Latin America.
-Like all culture, the traditions began as expressions of faith and community in families and small towns.
+Cumbia and Vallenato are Afro-Indigenous folk music and dances from Colombia that are popular in Mexico and across Latin America.
+Peru has a Psychedelic Cumbia tradition that’s pretty cool.

 Friday, March 13, 2020

 DUMBO Archway: DUMBO, Brooklyn